Chickens can be surprisingly helpful when itâ€™s time to winterize your garden.

-Using chickens to reduce the number of insects that emerge in spring to eat your harvest is a smart method for organic pest reduction.
+This reduces the number of insects that emerge in spring to eat your harvest.
+Chickens are great at organic pest reduction.

 Add Chicken Litter & Mulch

-Once you’ve cleared the garden of spent vegetation, add compost to help replenish nutrients in preparation for next year’s garden.
-If you save and compost the soiled bedding material from the chicken coop, it makes terrific compost for the garden.
-Chicken droppings contain a lot of nitrogen, one of the main nutrients that needs to be replenished yearly in the garden.
-But, adding chicken droppings directly to a growing garden can burn plants because nitrogen levels are so great.
-By composting the old chicken litter from the coop and adding it in fall, you enrich the soil during the winter and let it mellow sufficiently by spring to be safe for planting.
+But adding chicken droppings directly to a growing garden can burn plants because nitrogen levels are so great.
+By composting the old chicken litter from the coop and adding it when you winterize your garden in fall, you enrich the soil during the winter and let it mellow sufficiently by spring to be safe for planting.

 Aerate, Eliminate Bugs & Weed Seeds

-While your chickens eat your old garden plants and spread compost or mulch, they provide additional beneficial services by eating insects, aerating your garden soil, adding more nutrients and eating weed seeds.
+While your chickens eat your old garden plants and spread compost or mulch, they provide additional beneficial services, such as:

 This story originally appeared in the November/December 2018 issue of Chickens magazine.